zwang695/alexa-skills-list/README.md

 *Alexa, tell Blue moo to press Watch TV*

 Make your voice a simple and powerful universal remote control.
-Change channels, hear show descriptions and press any remote button.  **iOS Beta Testing Only**
+Change channels, hear show descriptions and press any remote button.  **iOS Only**

 ***